gschmutz/dockerfiles/oracle-stream-analytics/README.md

 	   -v: version to build.
 Required.
 	       Choose one of: 12.2.1
 	   -A: creates image based on 'standalone' distribution
-	   -B: creates image based on 'spark' distribution
+	   -B: creates image based on 'spark' distribution (not yet available)
 	   -c: enables Docker image layer cache during build
 	   -s: skips the MD5 check of packages

-	* select one distribution only: -a or -b
+	* select one distribution only: -A or -B

         LICENSE CDDL 1.0 + GPL 2.0